 It seems, then, that the design idea is to have the outermost string struck only with the forefinger and never with the thumb.
 As this outermost string is further away from and raised higher than the other strings, the risk of hitting other strings by mistake is minimised.

-R.Cook 17-string model with the chromatic notes, away from and raised above the diatonic notes.
+R. Cook 17-string model with the chromatic notes, away from, and raised, above the diatonic notes.

 String raised on a metal rider on the 19-string instrument.

 A very reasonable assumption, then, is that the outermost, raised string on these 19-string models is a chromatic note.
 For an instrument tuned to a diatonic C major scale, the outermost note, played with the right-hand forefinger, could be the sharpened fourth, F#.
 Melodies like 'Blue Bells of Scotland' and 'While Shepherds Watched Their Flocks' when played in C major, cadence on G at some point, and F# is the leading note.
 Assuming a diatonic C major tuning, F# is very useful for some well-known tunes.
-It would also allow a useful range of notes in G major too.
+The F# would also allow a useful range of notes in G major too.

 As the tritone in C major, F#is especially jarring if struck by mistake but the design layout of the playing area attempts to minimise that possibility.